ryan-p-randall/ryan-p-randall.github.io/_posts/2020-02-23-while-you-are-not-safe-i-am-not-safe.md

 ## Poetry & Other Infrastructures of Support

 [Riverside Underground Poetry Organization](https://raincrossunderground.omeka.net/items/show/2) in many ways got me through the depression of not being in school after undergrad, then through the anxiety of being back in grad school.
-Started as an all ages open mic in the basement of a coffeeshop owned by a gay Black man, it's one of the more radically inclusive communities I've been part of—even though I now realize the problems posed by the lack of physical accessibility to this kind of basement event.
+An all ages open mic held in the basement of a coffeeshop owned by Darren (a gay Black man, whom I had the pleasure of interviewing for my high school newspaper the summer he opened the place), it's one of the more radically inclusive communities I've been part of—even though I now realize the problems posed by the lack of physical accessibility to this kind of basement event.

 The open mics offered an infrastructure for questioning society's expectations and boundaries, a platform for performing multiple facets of your being in the span of three pieces or 10 minutes, whichever came first.
 That community carried me and others through quite a few years of ups and downs, heartbreaks and breakdowns and elations and achievements.
 I didn't realize how much the loss of that community would affect me when I followed a professor's recommendation to uproot myself and move across the country for a different program—I figured that something akin to that __simply must exist__ in other towns, since Southern California dumps on Riverside and the greater Inland Empire constantly for being a cultural backwater.